A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 But if you intend selling your business you likely want some idea of what number to use as an asking price.
 And we'll come to that.
 But it's important to realise that there is no definitive way to arrive at the value of a business.
 Further, the value of a business is not expressed in a number.
 The value is a package and you can read about these packages - or deal structures - here.

-The one thing you should not do is contact a business broker to give you a free valuation.
+Many business brokers offer "free valuations".
 I've discussed business broker valuations here.
 Avoid these valuations like the plague.
 No, the number isn't more credible because it came from a broker.
 In fact, it's even more likely to be a completely dud, pointless, random number.
 Avoid, also, the various online business valuation tools, they are not what they seem ... and they present a major security risk.

-There are many ways to get quality figures.
+There are many ways to get more reliable figures.
 You could a) speak with your accountant and ask him to give you a rough idea or b) hire a qualified, professional valuer or c) do a bit of leg work to research how much businesses like yours are selling for.

 I prefer (c) partly because it's free, it's real and it's based on the market's current appetite for businesses like yours.
-No other method comes even close to this as a predictor of actual price you'll get.
+No other method comes even close to this as a predictor of price.

 Yeah, I know, it's hard work.
 But it's work that will give you a better idea of what's a good price for your business.
 Go to market at too low a price and you could be shooting yourself in the foot.
 Go to market with too high a price and you will scare away good buyers and permanently damage your chances of selling.